AngelOnFira/keep-botting-and-no-one-explodes/README.md

 ## Background

-In “Keep Talking and No One Explodes”, a single player is the “Bomb Defuser” who interacts with and relays information about the bomb to one or more “Bomb Experts” who hold the [bomb defusal manual](http://www.bombmanual.com/web/index.html).
-The bomb defusal manual holds the key to solving each puzzle/module.
+In “Keep Talking and No One Explodes”, a single-player is the “Bomb Defuser” who interacts with and relays information about the bomb to one or more “Bomb Experts” who hold the [bomb information manual](http://www.bombmanual.com/web/index.html).
+The bomb information manual holds the key to solving each puzzle/module.
 The bomb experts, in turn, provide the bomb defuser with step-by-step instructions to progress through the various challenges of defusing the bomb.
-To defuse a bomb, the bomb defuser must disarm all of its modules before the countdown timer expires or before three strikes (bomb defusal failures) are made.
+To defuse a bomb, the bomb defuser must disarm all of its modules before the countdown timer expires or before three strikes are made.
+Unable to do so, will cause the bomb to explode.

 Computer assistance has been used before to help play the game.
 A bot was created that could listen to instructions that a human bomb diffuser would give.
 It would solve a module, and speak the solution to the bomb defuser.
 You can see the bot defuse the bomb with human guidance [here](https://www.youtube.com/watch?v=psiyI6jVpKI).
 This bot still requires human interaction to analyze the visual information from the bomb.
-The key difference with their project and what we are trying to do is to eliminate the human interaction completely and have the bot defuse the bomb.
+The key difference with their project and what we are trying to do is to eliminate the human interaction and have the bot defuse the bomb.

 ## Challenges

-There are different types of challenges that will have to be approached to defuse a bomb.
+Different types of challenges will have to be approached to defuse a bomb.

 ### Optical Character Recognition